 When your heart feels heavy, these promises steady your steps

 We begin with the psalms because they speak our feelings out loud and place them in God’s hands.
 They name fear and fatigue, yet they keep returning to the Lord’s character.
-In seasons when we lack words, these verses become our prayer and perspective, gently reminding us that God’s presence is both shelter and strength.
+When we lack words, these verses become our prayer and remind us that God is our shelter and strength.

 “The Lord is my shepherd; I shall not want.”– Psalm 23:1 (ESV)